jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (a) comply with any relevant requirements specified in this subpart; and (b) be presented to the House of Representatives as soon as practicable after it is issued, along with, in the case of the fishing allocation plan, the report provided to the Minister under section 76(5) and any of the Minister's decisions on the recommendations contained in the report.
 (3) An allocation plan comes into force on the day after the date it is presented to the House of Representatives.
-(4) An allocation plan is a regulation for the purposes of the Regulations (Disallowance) Act 1989 and for the purposes of the Acts and Regulations Publication Act 1989.
+(4) An allocation plan is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 71 Correction of allocation plans
 (1) For the purpose of correcting any minor mistakes or defects in an allocation plan, the Minister may, without complying with section 75 or 76, recommend that the Governor-General amend any allocation plan.